riboviz/riboviz/docs/developer/config.md

 Update `riboviz/upgrade_config.py`:

-* Add an entry for the old parameter name and its new name to the `Configuration parameters that have been renamed are updated` list in the module comment at the top of the file.
+* Add an entry for the old parameter name and its new name to the 'Configuration parameters that have been renamed are updated' list in the module comment at the top of the file.
 * Add an entry for the old parameter name and its new name in the `RENAMES` dictionary.
 * Rename the parameter and to its new name in the `UPDATES` dictionary.